 Skip to content

-The Bushfire resilience project for Aboriginal communities (BRAC) was initiated to ensure the resilience of remote Aboriginal communities to threats posed by fire.
-The BRAC is a project involving the New South Wales Rural Fire Service (NSW RFS), Aboriginal groups and communities, Fire and Rescue New South Wales and Bush Fire Management Committees.
+The Bushfire resilience project for Aboriginal communities (BRAC) was initiated to ensure the resilience of remote Aboriginal and Torres Strait Islander communities to threats posed by fire.
+BRAC was a collaboration between the NSW Rural Fire Service, Indigenous groups and communities, Fire and Rescue NSW, and Bush Fire Management Committees.

-The project has been split into two stages, with the first stage being completed in August 2012, and the second stage being carried out over a 18 month period in 2013 and 2014.
+The project was split into two stages, with the first stage being completed in August 2012, and the second stage being carried out over a 18 month period in 2013 and 2014.

 The first stage involved bushfire risk assessments and mitigation strategy development for 34 remote aboriginal communities across NSW, to protect against these hazards and risks and to increase community preparation in case of fire.